opensearch-project/documentation-website/_dashboards/visualize/maps-plugin.md

 ## Adding a map to a dashboard

-You can add a new or existing map to a new or existing dashboard:
+You can add a new or existing map to a new or existing dashboard by performing the following steps:

 - To add a map to a new dashboard, first create the dashboard as follows: